 David was knighted in the 2016 New Year Honours for services to the low paid and to family justice.

 The Board has a non-executive majority, and its sub-committees are chaired by non-executive directors.

 Sian Jones is the Deputy Chair of the UK Statistics Authority.

 Sian joined the Authority as a non-executive member of the UK Statistics Authority Board, starting post on 1 July 2016 for a period of three years.

-Sian is Chief Executive Officer at Xoserve Ltd, the central body responsible for energy allocation, invoicing, meter registration and customer switching activity required to operate the UK’s gas market.
+Sian is Chief Executive Officer and founder of Correla Ltd, a technology and data company.
 Prior to this Sian held a number of senior positions at British Telecom (BT).
 Most notably, she was responsible for BT’s wholesale broadband portfolio, doubling the speed and coverage of copper broadband availability in the UK during her tenure.
 She has also held a number of Chief Information Officer and digital strategy roles at BT and subsequently at Clarks, spanning both large infrastructure and consumer facing technologies and business models.

 Alongside a background in data analytics systems, Sian’s main area of specialism is how to bring about significant technology transformation, where cultural, employee and customer transformation are required in parallel.

 Sian studied Artificial Intelligence at Sussex University and management at Harvard Business School.

 Sian has been re-appointed for a further five years, ending on 1 July 2024.

 Helen Boaden joined the Authority as a non-executive member of the UK Statistics Authority Board starting post on 30 May 2019 for a period of three years.